masonearles/3DLeafCT/ML_microCT/ML_microCT_instructions.md

 #  ML_microCT:
 ## Random Forest machine learning for the quanitification and visualization of various plant anatomical feature from X-ray microCT
-last edited by: M. Jenkins
-03.26.2018

 ## Instructions:

 #### Check out ML_microCT folder

 Contents of folder should be exactly:
 ‘settings’ folder
 ‘images’ folder
 ‘src’ folder